 Examples of behavioural questions:

 Technical questions, on the other hand, aim to dig a little deeper into a candidate's ‘hard’ skills.
-The answers may differ between candidates due to behavioural differences, but these questions are always based around technical knowledge.
+The answers may differ between candidates due to behavioural differences, but these questions are always based on technical knowledge.

 Examples of technical questions: